Interactions between para-quaternionic and Grassmannian geometry: Almost Grassmannian structures

+the total space of the fibre bundle over $M$ whose typical fibre is $P/Q\cong\R\P^1$.
+It easily follows that elements of $\Cal CM$ correspond to 1-dimensional subspaces in the rank 2 auxiliary vector bundle from \eqref{eq:EF}, i.e. $\Cal CM\cong\Proj E$.

+The restricted Cartan geometry $(\G\to\Cal CM,\om)$ is a parabolic geometry of type $G/Q$, which is automatically normal, but not necessarily regular.
+The regularity means that all homogeneous components of the curvature function have positive degree.
+(This condition is satisfied trivially for $|1|$-graded geometries; the current length of gradation corresponding to the Lie subalgebra $\q\subset\g$ of the parabolic subgroup $Q\subset G$ is two.)

-It is the total space of the fibre bundle $\Cal CM\to M$ whose typical fiber is $P/Q\cong\R\P^1$.
-The restricted Cartan geometry $(\G\to\Cal CM,\om)$ is a parabolic geometry of type $G/Q$.
-Regular and normal parabolic geometries of this type are equivalent to the so-called \textit{generalized path geometries}.
-Generalized path geometry on $\Cal CM$ consists of two subbundles $D,V\subset T\Cal CM$ of rank 1 and $n$, respectively, with trivial intersection and some other properties; see \cite{Gro00} or subsection 4.4.3 in \cite{pbook}.
-Under the identification $T\Cal CM\cong\G\x_Q(\g/\q)$, the two subbundles are
+Regular and normal parabolic geometries of type $G/Q$ are equivalent to the so-called \textit{generalized path geometries}.
+Such structure on $\Cal CM$ consists of two subbundles $D,V\subset T\Cal CM$ of rank 1 and $n$, respectively, with trivial intersection and some other properties; see \cite{Grossman2000} or \cite[sec.~4.4.3]{Cap2009}.
+Under the identification $T\Cal CM\cong\G\x_Q(\g/\q)$, the two subbundles in $T\Cal CM$ are